Best Butternut Squash Recipe is my Delicious Butternut Squash Casserole

 Go Convenient and Creative with Healthy Butternut Squash Casserole!

 Look for packages of peeled, cubed squash in the produce section for extra ease – Shhhh; your secret is safe with me!
 I think this is one of my favorite convenience products as I did hate cutting up the squash.
-Yes, this recipe is diabetic friendly but the light brown sugar, cereal topping complements the savory squash.
+Yes, this healthy butternut squash casserole recipe is also an easy diabetic recipe!
+Just a little light brown sugar, cereal topping that complements the savory squash.

 Butternut Squash Souffle from Holly Clegg’s Trim and Terrific Too Hot in the Kitchen cookbook